A new year, a fresh new start for you and your IBS. What if 2025 is the year that you will significantly improve, and even beat IBS?

 As every year before that, whatever I tried didn’t actually get me much relief.

-I was actually fed up when my contract came to an end and was not renewed because of budget problems.
+I was actually fed up when my contract was not renewed because of budget cuts.
 But it was my saving grace.
-I could finally plough all my efforts into solving IBS.
+I could finally take the time to research, understand and beat IBS.

 Even for a few minutes you are giving your body the message that “all is well” and allowing it to rest from overwhelm.

-Meditation wasn’t the solution to my IBS.
-However it was a precious ally.
+Meditation wasn’t the complete solution to my IBS.
+However it was a precious foundation and ally.

 It is a skill that it took me a few months to develop.
 And when Covid hit, I was able to keep calm through the craziness and my body didn’t flinch.